 When will I need to use my certificate of incorporation?

-Your certificate contains many useful details about your company, such as your company registration number (CRN) and date of incorporation, so you may need to refer to it on a number of occasions.
+Your certificate contains many useful details about your company, including your company registration number (CRN) and date of incorporation, so you may need to refer to it on a number of occasions.
 You will also need to provide your certificate of incorporation in the following circumstances: